 - Certificate of Indian Status

-- Valid Passport – Canadian or other country
+- Valid Passport – Canadian or another country of residence

 - Certificate of Canadian Citizenship